Skip to main content

 Finding a Deadbeat Parent: State Procedures and Tactics

-One popular method is to put the names and pictures of deadbeat parents, along with the amount owed, on billboards or websites (the Delinquent Parents site maintained by the Illinois Dept. of Healthcare and Family Services, for example).
-But while states have several different enforcement procedures, they are all meant as incentives and are not necessarily effective at finding deadbeats who are on the run or in hiding.
+One popular method is to put the names and pictures of deadbeat parents, along with the amount owed, on billboards or websites.
+See the Delinquent Parents site maintained by the Illinois Dept. of Healthcare and Family Services, for example.
+But while states have several different enforcement procedures, they are all meant as incentives.
+They are not necessarily effective at finding deadbeats who are on the run or in hiding.

 The State and Tribal Child Support Agency Contacts directory maintained by the federal government provides more information on how to find a parent for child support.

 In practice, parents who are unable to find an out-of-state deadbeat parent nearly always do the investigative work themselves or hire a private investigator (P.I.).
-Some P.I.s are licensed to operate in more than one state.
+Some P.I.s have licenses to operate in more than one state.
 Also, you may be able to recover the cost of hiring a P.I. from the obligated parent.